History and exam

 Cognitive impairment is strongly associated with increased risk of severe hypoglycemia.[3][46][53]
 People with cognitive impairment are at risk of hypoglycemia because of reduced ability to recognize symptoms of hypoglycemia and communicate that they need assistance.[53]
 They are also at risk of errors associated with insulin administration, which can lead to hypoglycemia.

-Conversely, patients with diabetes who have episodes of hypoglycemia are also at increased risk of dementia compared to those who do not have episodes of hypoglycemia.[56]
+In addition, patients with diabetes who have episodes of hypoglycemia are at increased risk of developing dementia compared to their counterparts who do not experience hypoglycemia.[54]

 impaired awareness of hypoglycemia